cloudify-cosmo/repex/README.md

   `REGEX_PATH` can be: a regex of paths under `basedir`, a path to a single directory under `basedir`, or a path to a single file.

-  It's important to note that if the `PATH_TO_HANDLE` is a path to a directory, the `-t,--ftype` flag must be provided.
+  It's important to note that if the `REGEX_PATH` is a path to a directory, the `-t,--ftype` flag must be provided.

 Options:
+  -r, --replace TEXT              A regex string to replace.
+Mutually
+                                  exclusive with: [config]
-  -r, --replace TEXT              A regex string to replace [non-config only] -w, --replace-with TEXT         Non-regex string to replace with [non-config
+  -w, --replace-with TEXT         Non-regex string to replace with.
+Mutually
-                                  only]
+                                  exclusive with: [config]
   -m, --match TEXT                Context regex match for `replace`.
 If this
+                                  is ommited, the context will be the entire content of the file.
+Mutually exclusive
+                                  with: [config]
-                                  is ommited, the context will be the entire content of the file [non-config only] -t, --ftype TEXT                A regex file name to look for.
-Defaults to `None`, which means that `PATH_TO_HANDLE`
+  -t, --ftype TEXT                A regex file name to look for.
+Defaults to
+                                  `None`, which means that `PATH_TO_HANDLE`
                                   must be a path to a single file [non-config only].
-This argument is mutually exclusive
-                                  with arguments: [to_file]
+Mutually exclusive with: [to_file,
+                                  config]
   -b, --basedir TEXT              Where to start looking for `path` from.
+                                  Defaults to the cwd.
+Mutually exclusive
+                                  with: [config]
-                                  Defaults to the cwd [non-config only] -x, --exclude-paths TEXT        Paths to exclude when searching for files to handle.
-This can be used multiple times [non-config only] -i, --must-include TEXT         Files found must include this string.
-This can be used multiple times [non-config only] --validator TEXT                Validator file:function (e.g.
+  -x, --exclude-paths TEXT        Paths to exclude when searching for files to
+                                  handle.
+This can be used multiple times.
+                                  Mutually exclusive with: [config] -i, --must-include TEXT         Files found must include this string.
+This can be used multiple times.
+Mutually
+                                  exclusive with: [config]
+  --validator TEXT                Validator file:function (e.g.
-                                  validator.py:valid_func [non-config only]
+                                  validator.py:valid_func [non-config only].
-  --validator-type [per_file|per_type]
+                                  Mutually exclusive with: [config] --validator-type [per_file|per_type]
                                   Type of validation to perform. `per_type`
                                   will validate the last file found while `per_file` will run validation for each file found.
 Defaults to `per_type` [non-config
-                                  only]
-  --to-file TEXT                  File path to write the output to [non-config
                                   only].
-This argument is mutually exclusive
-                                  with arguments: [ftype]
-  -c, --config TEXT               Path to a repex config file [config only] --vars-file TEXT                Path to YAML based vars file [config only] --var TEXT                      A variable to pass to Repex.
-Can be used
+Mutually exclusive with: [config] --to-file TEXT                  File path to write the output to.
+Mutually exclusive with: [ftype, config] -c, --config TEXT               Path to a repex config file.
+Mutually exclusive with: [REGEX_PATH] --vars-file TEXT                Path to YAML based vars file.
+Mutually exclusive with: [REGEX_PATH] --var TEXT                      A variable to pass to Repex.
+Can be used multiple times.
-                                  multiple times.
 Format should be
-                                  `'key'='value'` [config only]
+                                  `'key'='value'`.
+Mutually exclusive with:
+                                  [REGEX_PATH]
   --tag TEXT                      A tag to match with a set of tags in the
                                   config.
-Can be used multiple times [config only]
-  --validate / --no-validate      Validate the config (defaults to True)
+Can be used multiple times.
+Mutually exclusive with: [REGEX_PATH] --validate / --no-validate      Validate the config (defaults to True).
-                                  [config only]
+                                  Mutually exclusive with: [validate_only,
+                                  REGEX_PATH]
+  --validate-only                 Only validate, no run (defaults to False).
+                                  Mutually exclusive with: [validate,
+                                  REGEX_PATH]
   -v, --verbose                   Show verbose output -h, --help                      Show this message and exit.